Buy your print book today:

 Buy your ebook today:

 Drew’s agent hires spin doctor Jessica Barnes to save the shortstop’s career.
-Although she knows nothing about baseball, she is determined to work day and night to save Drew – and to prove she’s over the death of her risk-taking husband.
+Although she knows nothing about baseball, she is determined to work day and night to save Drew.
+Then, maybe, she can prove she’s over the death of her risk-taking husband.

-Jessica’s campaign spirals out of control when a well-intentioned teammate announces she is Drew’s secret fiancée.
-Now trapped in the same hotel room, the couple crafts a fake relationship to satisfy ravenous reporters, all the while doing their best to resist a mutual attraction that’s hotter than the Florida weather.
+The new-image campaign spirals out of control when a well-intentioned teammate announces Jessica is Drew’s secret fiancée.
+Now trapped in the same hotel room, the couple crafts a fake engagement to satisfy ravenous reporters, all the while doing their best to resist a mutual attraction that’s hotter than the Florida weather.

-But how can a relationship survive when it’s built on secrets and lies?
+Can their relationship possibly survive when it’s built on secrets and lies?

 Stopping Short, the sixth volume in the Diamond Brides Series, is available as an ebook and in print.
-(Each volume of the Diamond Brides Series is a stand-alone hot contemporary romance and can be read on its own, without the other short novels in the series.)
+(Each volume of the Diamond Brides Series is a spicy contemporary romance with no cliffhanger that can be read on its own, without the other books in the series.)

 <<< Chapter 1 >>>